-35 As no assurance is to be explicitly provided, the assurance practitioner shall carry out only the procedures agreed in the terms of the engagement and use the results of the assurance procedures to provide a report of factual findings.
+- As no assurance is to be provided, the assurance practitioner shall carry out only the procedures agreed in the terms of the engagement and use the results of the procedures to provide a report of factual findings.
 (Ref: Para.
-A20-21)

-- 36 When conducting the assurance procedures, if the nature, timing and extent of the procedures to be conducted is not adequately specified in the terms of engagement, the assurance practitioner shall request amended terms of engagement so that they do not need to determine the procedures to be conducted.
-The assurance practitioner does not conduct alternative or further assurance procedures unless requested by the engaging party and agreed in amended terms of engagement.
+A20-21) - When conducting an agreed-upon procedures engagement, if the assurance practitioner is unable to conduct the exact nature, timing or extent of procedures agreed, but alternative procedures can be performed, modified terms of engagement shall be agreed with the engaging party and documented prior to conducting those alternative procedures.
 (Ref: Para.
-A22) - 37 If the engaging party's requirements alter during the course of the engagement and require the assurance practitioner to draw conclusions from the findings then a new engagement will need to be agreed for the provision of assurance and conducted in accordance with applicable AUASB standards, including ensuring that the elements of an assurance engagement are met.
+A19) - If the engaging party's requirements alter during the course of the engagement which require the assurance practitioner to draw conclusions from the findings, the terms of the agreed-upon procedures engagement cannot be extended to the provision of assurance, however a new engagement may be agreed, where possible, for the provision of assurance and conducted in accordance with applicable AUASB standards.